 Lastly, here’s the macOS-based tool we’ve all know about.
 Why stick to it?
 Well, it’s one of the most trusted tools on the market with a huge plugin library.

-Sporting a shared cloud workplace for the entire design team, featuring simple code exports, simple gif creation, prototyping, and wireframing, Sketch has become a mainstay in most designers’ toolbox.
+Sporting a shared cloud workplace for the entire design team, featuring simple code exports, simple gif creation, prototyping, and wireframing, Sketch has become a mainstay in most designers’ toolboxes.

 Experts agree that the best thing about Sketch is the great community and the plugins the same community managed to come up with over the years.
 And these plugins are what make Sketch stand out.
 In its purest form, the tool isn’t really suitable for sophisticated designs.